- Home

 Related Coins

-Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: Depicts the iconic El Capitan, which rises more than 3,000 feet above the valley floor and is the largest monolith of granite in the world and the inscriptions are YOSEMITE, CALIFORNIA, 2010 and E PLURIBUS UNUM.
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: A one-room schoolhouse with a teacher and students planting a tree.
+The design is based on "Arbor Day," a painting by Grant Wood, who was born near Anamosa, Iowa.